recoilme/slowpoke/README.md

 **Description**

 Package slowpoke implements a low-level key/value store on pure Go.
-Keys are stored in memory (with persistance), values stored on disk.
+Keys are stored in memory (with persistence), values stored on disk.

 **Motivation**

 Replace bolt.db with more simple and efficient engine: http://recoilmeblog.tggram.com/post/96

-**How it work**
+**How it works**

-Design is very simple.
+The design is very simple.
 Keys are stored in Btree (memory and disk).
 Values stored on disk only.

 **Server**